-Released on their 2012 album, Magic Hour, the nonsensical nature of the lyrics to ‘Only The Horses’ leave the song open for interpretation.
-The overall theme of the song features emotions of loss and yearning for something as the protagonist talks about trying to get found and brought back home.
+Released on their 2012 album, Magic Hour, the nonsensical nature of the lyrics to ‘Only the Horses’ leave the song open for interpretation.
+The song’s overall theme features emotions of loss and yearning for something as the protagonist talks about trying to get found and brought back home.

 Related: Head on over to our playlist of going home songs.

 A Horse in the Country – Cowboy Junkies

 Representing a metaphorical dream, ‘A Horse in the Country’ may mean different things to different listeners.
 To some, the horse in the song symbolizes freedom and independence.
 For others, it represents a new start.
 Some speculate the horse could even symbolize a lover the protagonist visits on occasion.
 Take a listen and see what images come to mind for you.